Choose an Educational Goal

 Certificate of Achievement (COA)

 A Certificate of Achievement requires concentrated study in specific skill or knowledge areas.
 A certificate of achievement requires more units and generally provides more in-depth study than a Proficiency Award.
-Completion of a Certificate of Achievement is reflected on the student’s transcript and makes a student eligible to participate in the spring graduation ceremony.
+Completion of a Certificate of Achievement is reflected on the student’s transcript and makes the student eligible to participate in the spring graduation ceremony.

 See a complete list of requirements for earning a Certificate of Achievement.